Menu

 After this step, I still have to combine pairs of values in order to visualize the relationship between the current and the maximum.

-Hovering over the Hours spent Gauge chart, doing right click displays a drop down where can be setted the Gauge Limit:
+Hovering over the Hours spent Gauge chart, doing right click displays a drop-down where it can be set the Gauge Limit:

 eazyBI for Jira menu with option to set gauge limits